Der-Kai-T/motd/README.md

 `cron` is the cron-syntax used by node-schedule.
 You can use https://crontab.guru/ to get the correct Syntax.
 Not all features are currently supported (there are no W, L and #), You can find more [here](https://www.npmjs.com/package/node-schedule)

+## messages.json
+You can update the messages during runtime.
+Each time a message should be sent, the bot loads the messages.json.
+It's currently loaded with ten german quotes I've found on [this](http://sprueche-wuensche.de/sprueche-zum-nachdenken/) Website.